harveyr/jenkins-container-builder-parser/README.md

 jobs that run [Google Container Builder](https://cloud.google.com/container-builder/) builds.

-It reports step durations.
+It outputs a CSV of step names, start and end times, and durations.

 Container Builder does not yet show which steps failed or how long steps take, so this is a stopgap.

-Very much for my own haphazard use in optimizing our Jenkins jobs.
+This is very much for my own haphazard use in optimizing our Jenkins jobs.

 To use it, append `/timestamps/?elapsed=HH:mm:ss&appendLog` to the end of your job URL, download the resulting logs, and run: